-Stanley Dentistry offers developmental appliances, also known as functional appliances, to gently guide the teeth or jaw into the desired position.
+Stanley Dentistry offers developmental appliances, orthodontic services also known as functional appliances, to gently guide the teeth or jaw into the desired position.
 Developmental appliances are corrective and supportive braces that are prescribed to promote growth of the face, maxillary arch, mandibular arch while aligning the jaw and teeth.

 Developmental appliances are best used in developing children and teenagers.
 Most developmental appliances are worn for nine to twelve months.